rparrett/bevy_prototype_lyon/CONTRIBUTING.md

 Keep in mind that some suggestions may have side effects that negatively impact established use cases.
-Therefore they should be thoroughly discussed before implementing them.
+Therefore, they should be thoroughly discussed before implementing them.

 [issues]: https://github.com/Nilirad/bevy_prototype_lyon/issues

 [pull requests]: https://docs.github.com/en/pull-requests